Jungledisk/jungledocs/src/SettingUpJD.rst

 ..
 Note:: If you have parental controls enabled on your Mac user account, you will need to add `https://s3.amazonaws.com` to the allowed sites list for your account, or you may receive a "connection refused" error.

 Linux
 -----
-`Select RPM, DEB, or TAR. <https://www.jungledisk.com/downloads/>`_
-|br| For Linux CentOS 6, please download the CentOS 6 version `here <https://secure.jungledisk.com/secure/account/downloads.aspx>`_.
+`Select RPM, DEB, or TAR. <https://www.jungledisk.com/downloads/>`_ For Linux CentOS 6, please download the CentOS 6 version `here <https://secure.jungledisk.com/secure/account/downloads.aspx>`_.

 RPM-Based Systems
 ^^^^^^^^^^^^^^^^^
-*The example RPM-based system used here is Fedora with the GNOME desktop environment.*
+..
+Note:: The example RPM-based system used here is Fedora with the GNOME desktop environment.

-|br| **Via GUI**
+**Via GUI**

-1. Select the Linux RPM Workgroup download.
+#.
+Select the Linux RPM Workgroup download.

-2. Once the package has downloaded, open and install it.
+#.
+Once the package has downloaded, open and install it.
 Follow the prompts on screen.

 .. image:: _static/005/rpm.png
   :width: 800px

 |br|

 **Via Terminal**

 1. Use wget to download the installer package.
 Check our `downloads page <https://www.jungledisk.com/downloads/>`_ for the most recent version, and copy the link address of that version.